GEOG 1300. People, Place and the Envrnmt. 3 Hours. [TCCN: GEOG 1302]

-This course stresses the impact of human activities on the natural world, environmental protection, and the wise use of the earth?s resources.
-Topics include: environmental history, economics, law and ethics, ecology, population issues, agriculture and grazing, soil conservation, forestry, endangered and exotic species, water availability and water pollution, hazardous and solid waste management, air pollution (including global warming), energy resources (fossil, nuclear, and renewable), and the impact of technology on the future health of the planet.
+Students explore the impact of human activities on the natural world, environmental protection, and the wise use of the earth’s resources.
+Topics may include: environmental history, economics, law and ethics, ecology, population issues, agriculture and grazing, soil conservation, forestry, endangered and exotic species, water availability and water pollution, hazardous and solid waste management, air pollution (including global warming), energy resources (fossil, nuclear, and renewable), and the impact of technology on the future health of the planet.

 GEOG 4333.
 Field Studies.
 3 Hours.

-Use of geospatial technologies such as Global Positioning Systems (GPS), laser surveying, digital aerial photography and computerized mapping (GIS) will be stressed.
+Use of geospatial technologies such as Global Positioning Systems (GPS), laser surveying, digital aerial photography and computerized mapping (GIS) are stressed.
 Applications of these technologies will include surveying, water resources, forestry, soil science, wetlands delineation, urban and transportation planning, automobile accident reconstruction and crime scene evidence recovery.
-Half of the class meetings will take place at a variety of outdoor locations.
+Half of the class meetings take place at a variety of outdoor locations.

 GEOG 4351.
 Economic Geography.
 3 Hours.

-An examination of the importance of location to human activity.
-The locational characteristics of primary, secondary, and tertiary economic activities are examined, with an emphasis on land use and urban form, its theory, and descriptive analysis, as well as an explanation of market forces and their consequences.
+Students examine of the importance of location to human activity.
+The locational characteristics of primary, secondary, and tertiary economic activities are examined, with an emphasis on land use and urban form, its theory, and descriptive analysis as well as an explanation of market forces and their consequences.
 Writing enhanced.

 GEOG 4356.
 Urban Geography.
 3 Hours.

-This course will introduce the scope and nature of urban areas from a geographical or spatial perspective.
-The course will focus on the spatial structure of urban areas and will examine the geography of cities using an urban systems approach.
-Emphasis will be placed on the North American city and its problems: land use, transportation, political fragmentation, physical environment, demographic and social change, economic dynamics, residential patterns, urban culture, poverty, etc. Trends in urbanization in both developed and developing worlds will be discussed.
+Students are introduced to the scope and nature of urban areas from a geographical or spatial perspective.
+Students focus on the spatial structure of urban areas and examine the geography of cities using an urban systems approach.
+Emphasis is placed on the North American city and its problems: land use, transportation, political fragmentation, physical environment, demographic and social change, economic dynamics, residential patterns, urban culture, poverty, etc. Trends in urbanization in both developed and developing worlds are discussed.
 Writing enhanced.
-Prerequisite: GEOG 1321 or GEOG 2355 or GEOG 2356.

 GEOG 4357.
 Population Geography.
 3 Hours.

-Population geography examines spatial patterns and processes influencing the distribution, density, composition, and growth in human populations.
-The course will focus on migration, and to a lesser extent on fertility and mortality together with socio-economic, political, and environmental causes and consequences of population dynamics that vary between regions and over time.
+Students examine spatial patterns and processes influencing the distribution, density, composition, and growth in human populations.
+Students focus on migration, and to a lesser extent, on fertility and mortality together with socio-economic, political, and environmental causes and consequences of population dynamics that vary between regions and over time.
 Writing enhanced.